 About me

 My name is Jessica Ba and I am a keen knitter.
 Or at least Jessica Ba is the pseudonym I have chosen for this blog.
-What is authentic here is how passionate I am about knitting.
+What is authentic here is how passionate I am about my knitting.
+I have been knitting for about 20 years, on and off.
+Mostly on for the last 5 years.
+I knit as a hobby.
+I am not a knitwear designer, nor am I a professional blogger.

-I live in Switzerland, which is a tiny country in central Europe.
-I live near lake Geneva and I go winter swimming there.
-When you get out of the water, you need some 100% wool, very warm garments to put on.
-Thus my interest for traditional Scandinavian colourwork designs.
+I live in Switzerland, a tiny country in central Europe.
+I live near lake Geneva where I go winter swimming there.
+When you get out of the water, you need some 100% wool garments to put on ASAP.
+This is where my love for traditional Scandinavian colourwork knitting tradition comes in.

-The climate is Switzerland is changing at a tremendous speed, however.
-Thus my interest in sustainable knitting and my explorations with knitting cotton, linen, etc. I want my carbon footprint to stay as low as possible, thus I favour European yarn brands and European sheep breeds.
+The climate is Switzerland is warming up at a tremendous place.
+Because of this I have become increasingly interested in sustainable knitting and experimenting knitting with plan fibres such as cotton and linen..
+I want to keep my carbon footprint as low as possible, so I mostly favour European yarn brands and European sheep breeds.

 My native language is French.
 I am half British and my level of English is near-native (but not my spelling level !).
 Everyone in Switzerland has to learn at least one other national language.
-For me it was German.
-I kept it up through the years.
-From time to time, you will have me referencing to stuff that is in German.
+I learned German.
+From time to time, you will see me referencing to stuff that is in German.
 In Switzerland, the knitting tradition is almost inexistent, especially in the French-speaking part where I live.
+Or more accurately, the knitting tradition has slowly died out.
 When I travel to the German-speaking part of Switzerland, I always go and see what new knitting books have been published.
-(Stauffacher in Bern is my budget’s doom – highly recommend – they’ve got a large selection of books in English too).
-But in the French-speaking part, knitting is dying out.
-And the quality of the knitting books that do get published is just dreadful.
-In short, what I know about knitting and my source of inspirations almost exclusively come from content that is published/posted in English or in German.
-There is nothing specifically Swiss about my own content creation on this blog.
+(Stauffacher in Bern is my budget’s doom – highly recommend it – they’ve got a large selection of books in English too).
+The knitting books I have access to in French are mostly for beginners and quite a few are very low quality.

 For the time being, I think this is the extent of private information I am willing to share with you people.
-I don’t have the time or energy to answer emails.
-But if you have questions about me or wish to contact me, I suggest you live a comment down on the very first post of this blog.
-I will also try and respond to any (polite) comment you might want to leave below my posts.
+But if you have questions about me or wish to contact me, I suggest you email me at jessica[at]unsolicitedknittingadvice.com.
+I also respond to any (polite) comment you leave on my posts.

 I am a member of The Knitting Guild Assocation, which is an American-based knitting association.
 This gives me access to a wealth of content and some very well written knitting patterns.
 This guild is for me an endless source of inspiration and I wish I had found out about its existence earlier on.